martinezlucas98/uca-google/index/README.md

 ```

 ## Unittest
-Launch the index server on localhost:8080 with a non-empty index to run unit tests. \
+Launch the index server on localhost:8080 with a non-empty index to run unit tests.
-TODO: make test independent

-## Test data
-Test index contained in indices/index.pickle, and contains ~1100 tokens for 8 pages.